-At about age 8 my dad brought home a BSA motorcycle much to the chagrin of my mom.
-It was back in the days right after the British music invasion and during the time of the Japanese motorcycle and gadget revolution.
-I had a very curious mind and my father would explain how a reciprocal engine worked.
+At about age 8, my dad brought home a BSA motorcycle much to the chagrin of my mom.
+It was back in the days right after the British music invasion and during the time of the Japanese bike and gadget revolution.
+I had a curious mind, and my father would explain how a reciprocal engine worked.

 I was a sponge and would take stuff apart to see how it worked, however my dad would have kicked my but if I didn’t have it back together and working before he arrived home from work….I became infatuated with mechanical devices and how different designs worked differently to basically do the same end result.
 I had to take apart the box to see the “magic” happening inside…

 I quickly graduated, learning about circuits and D.C.
 Motors immersing myself with the typical toys at the time in the form of slot racing racetracks and erector set projects, bicycle repair, to building go-carts with old lawnmower engines.